Is Oil Heavier Than Water

 Q: Does all oil float on water?

 A: Most types of oil are less dense than water and will float.
-However, some very heavy crude oils might have a density slightly higher than water under specific conditions, but even then they would still mostly float.
+On the flip side, some very heavy crude oils might have a density slightly higher than water under specific conditions, but even then they would still mostly float.

 Q: What happens if you mix oil and water vigorously?